What Is a Minimum Viable Product (MVP)?

 What Is an MVP?

-A minimum viable product, or MVP, is a product or service that has just enough features to attract some early-adopting users in order to validate a product idea as quickly and easily as possible.
+A minimum viable product (MVP), is a product or service that has just enough basic features to attract some early-adopting users in order to validate a product idea as quickly and easily as possible.
 Minimum viable products are just that, minimal.
 They have minimal functionality, but they provide the opportunity to see if customers are actually interested in using or purchasing a product or service.

-The MVP is a concept made popular by the lean startup methodology, and it underscores the need for (and impact of) learning during the new product development cycle.
-With a minimum viable product, not only can you validate that customers will actually use or purchase your product or service, but it also gives you the opportunity to collect invaluable feedback during the development process.
+The MVP concept was made popular by the lean startup methodology, and it underscores the need for (and impact of) learning during the new product development cycle.
+Not only can you validate that customers will actually use or purchase your product or service, but it also gives you the opportunity to collect invaluable feedback during the early days of the development process.

-The key idea behind the MVP is to produce an actual product or service (anything from a landing page to a single-feature product or service) that you can “offer” to your target market.
+The key goal behind the MVP is to produce an actual product or service that you can “offer” to your target market.
 This allows you to gather feedback and create a product with product-market fit.

 Purposes of an MVP

-There are several reasons why startups and established companies alike may want to (and often should) create a minimum viable product.
+There are several reasons why startups and established companies alike may want to (and often should) create an MVP.

 Let’s talk about some of the most cited reasons: